-Switzerland and Malaysia enjoy good relations, particularly in trade.
-Swiss companies benefit from the favourable conditions in Malaysia.
+Switzerland and Malaysia established diplomatic relations in 1963.
+The two countries enjoy good relations, particularly in trade.
+Swiss companies benefit from the favourable business environment in Malaysia.

 Bilateral relations Switzerland–Malaysia

 Switzerland has an embassy in Kuala Lumpur but consular matters are handled by the Swiss embassy in Bangkok (Thailand).
 Malaysia has an embassy in Bern, a consulate-general in Geneva and consulates in Basel and Zurich.

 Switzerland and Malaysia have maintained diplomatic relations since 1963.

 Malaysian nationals do not need visas to enter Switzerland.
 Singapore is the only other visa-exempt South East Asian country.